Cervical / Lumbar Traction

 What is Cervical / Lumbar Traction?

 Spinal traction comprises of either manually or mechanically created forces in order to stretch and mobilize the vertebrae of either the neck or low back.
-Spinal traction helps in relieving back pain by stretching the tight muscles of the spine, which results from spasm.
+Cervical / Lumbar Traction helps in relieving back pain by stretching the tight muscles of the spine, which results from spasm.
 Spinal traction also helps widen the intervertebral foramen so that the nerve root impingement is relieved thus relieving back pain and radiating pain to promote healing.

 How does Cervical / Lumbar Traction work?